bashog/cardiac-mri-segmentation-by-ia/README.md

 - *templates* contains the different HTML pages of the website
 - *app.py* is the main file running Flask.
 It allows both to call Python functions (like the machine learning model) and HTML files allowing the generation of dynamic web pages
 - *requirements* is the configuration file

+## How to use the platform
+1. Download the project
+2. Download thethe necessary libraries listed in *requirements*
+3. Run the flask program